oscarpolanco/node-basics/section_text/README.md

 - Go to `Robo 3t` and refresh the database and you should see that the `task` with the `description` that you choose is deleted

 Now that we have an introduction to `mongodb` we can continue working on the steps of our next app(the `task app`)

+## Section 10: REST APIs and Mongoose(Task App)

+In this section, we will start the process of creating our `express` base `REST API` using what we see in `data storage`.
+This will allow making operations such as signing for a new account; creating a `task` or fetching a list of all `tasks` that they still need to complete.
+We also are going to explore `mongoose` that will give off a very easy system for modeling our data like a `user` or a `task`; we will be able to create the `fields` and `data types` also `data validation` to make our application more secure.